MicrosoftDocs/azure-devops-docs/docs/pipelines/security/resources.md

 There are two types of permissions to protected resources, *user permissions* and *pipeline permissions*.

-User permissions are the first line of defense for protected resources.
+User permissions are the frontline of defense for protected resources.
 You should grant permissions only to users who require them.
 Members of the **User** role for a resource can manage approvals and checks.

 Pipeline permissions protect against copying protected resources to other pipelines.
 You must have the **Administrator** role to enable access to a protected resource across all pipelines in a project.